Code-Institute-Submissions/milestone-project-98/README.md

 Key requirements of the website's users include:

 1. To be able to navigate the website easily to find the content I am looking for
-2. To understand what makes the cafe unique and why I should want to eat there.
+2. To be able to understand what makes the cafe unique and why I should want to eat there.
-3. To view the offers the cafe currently has on.
+3. To be able to view the offers the cafe currently has on.
-4. To view the cafe's menu and each item's nutritional information.
+4. To be able to view the cafe's menu and each item's nutritional information.
-5. To find out where the cafe is located
+5. To be able to find out where the cafe is located and what it's opening hours are.
-6. To find out the cafe's opening hours.
+6. To be able to find out what other customers who have visited the cafe thought of it.
-7. To find out what other customers who have visited the cafe thought of it.
+7. To be able to contact the cafe to get answers to any questions I may have.
-8. To be able to contact the cafe to get answers to any questions I may have.
+8. To be able to find the cafe's social media links.

 ### Design